metrico/quackpipe/README.md

 ###### :black_joker: Disclaimers

 [^1]: DuckDB ® is a trademark of DuckDB Foundation.
-No direct affiliation or endorsement.
+All rights reserved by their respective owners.
 [^2]: ClickHouse ® is a trademark of ClickHouse Inc. No direct affiliation or endorsement.
 [^3]: Released under the MIT license.
 See LICENSE for details.
 All rights reserved by their respective owners.
-[^4]: Elements of this experiments (including potential bugs) were co-authored by ChatGPT.